albertz/PyCParser/README.md

 Current state
 -------------

+* Many simple C programs should be parsed and interpret correctly now.
 * I'm quite sure that function pointer typedefs are handled incorrectly.
 E.g. `typedef void f();` and `typedef void (*f)();` are just the same right now.
 See `cpre3_parse_typedef` and do some testing if you want to fix this.
 * Many functions from the standard C library are still missing.
 * There might be some bugs. :)
 * C++ isn't supported yet. :)
+* The code style does not conform to PEP8 and standard Python conventions in many places, as it is quite old.
+Also, it probably should be restructured, as it has grown too much in single files.
+I'm slowly fixing this.

 --- Albert Zeyer, <http://www.az2000.de>